-Your assessor will observe these aspects of your performance as part of all technical observations and will be recorded on at least three occasions across three different technical units.
+Your assessor will observe these aspects of your performance as part of all technical observations and will be recorded on at least five occasions.
+These recorded observations must cover different. technical units.
 You must do correctly all the things listed under 'What you must do' on the sign-off sheets that follow.
 Simulation is not allowed for any performance evidence within this unit.
 You must prove to your assessor that you have the necessary skills to be able to perform competently in respect of all the items in this range.